konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/example-usage/index_nb.md

 ```

 If `delete_online` is set to False (the default), the Document will only be deleted on your local machine, and will be
-reloaded next time you load the Project, or if you run the `Project.init_or_update_document` method directly.
+reloaded next time you load the Project.